-As the actions of those early residents indicates, during that dark time in our state's history the belief in and fear of supernatural creatures was quite strong -- not only were witches a source of concern, so was the Devil himself (evidenced by no less than 34 different places in Connecticut named in his "honor," as it were).
-This general sense of apprehension in regards to the supernatural was so deep-rooted and powerful that nearly 200 years after the last supposed "witch" was hanged, people were still paranoid (and somewhat ignorant) enough to believe that the state could be besieged by vampires.
+As the actions of those early residents indicates, during that dark time in our state's history the belief in and fear of supernatural creatures was quite strong—not only were witches a source of concern, so was the Devil himself (evidenced by no less than 34 places in Connecticut named in his "honor," as it were).
+This general sense of apprehension in regard to the supernatural was so deep-rooted and powerful that nearly 200 years after the last supposed "witch" was hanged, people were still paranoid (and somewhat ignorant) enough to believe that the state could be besieged by vampires.

 In this particular case, the family was the Rays of Jewett City, who over the course of nine years lost multiple family members to consumption, which is now known as tuberculosis.
 The first to die from the mysterious disease was 24-year-old son Lemuel in 1845; less than four years later, family patriarch Henry B. Ray was felled by the same disease.
 He was followed to the grave in the same manner by 26-year-old son Elisha, only two years afterward.